sergey-shandar/public/notes/dweb/workshop1.md

 1. Create CAS (as DISOT),
 2. Define formats for blog posts, licensing, digital signatures, and trusted time stamps.
 3. Render CAS content as static HTML.
-4. Publish the HTML pages and public blocks from the CAS.
+4. Publish the HTML pages and public blocks from the CAS on a website.

 **Technological stack:** TypeScript, ECMAScript modules, Node.js 24 with type striping.
 However, feel free to use anything else.